pelias/interpolation/readme.md

 npm run download-tiger
 ```

-we will mount `/tmp/data` on the local machine as `/data` inside the container, so be careful to set paths as they appear inside the container.
+We will mount `/tmp/data` on the local machine as `/data` inside the container, so be careful to set paths as they appear inside the container. [pbf2json](https://github.com/pelias/pbf2json) needs to be available on your local machine.

 ```bash
 docker run -i \ # run interactively (optionally daemonize with -d)